 “There can be no unity, federal or other, with liberal-labour politicians, with disruptors of the working-class movement, with those who defy the will of the majority.
 There can and must be unity among all consistent Marxists, among all those who stand for the entire Marxist body and for the uncurtailed slogans, independently of the liquidators and apart from them.

-The history of reformism spans as far back as the inception of political parties, most notably during the French Revolution.
+Attempts to reform capitalism span as far back as the inception of political parties themselves, most notably during the French Revolution.
 The conventional, liberal narrative of the French Revolution suggests that the people of France revolted against their avaricious, omnipotent, and haughty king to establish control over their nation through elections and parliament.
 However, from a Marxist perspective, this event, as Marx termed it, was a “bourgeois revolution” wherein the ruling aristocratic class and inherited landowners were replaced by the emerging capitalist or business-owning class.
 These new urban merchants had amassed wealth from the burgeoning capitalism of the early 18th century.

 Contrary to some expectations, these capitalists did not drastically alter the French political landscape.
 Instead, they simply replaced the aristocrats with themselves, notably during the brief period known as the “Reign of Terror,” where former royalists and revolutionary adversaries were executed.
 This phase was subsequently succeeded by the rise of Napoleon Bonaparte, who eventually declared himself Emperor of France.